molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified, 2:22:00:</span> I will say, though, if it's okay for me to say, that in reference to the word "Nazi": I think the word itself... because, forgive me for saying, I'm pretty...
 I'm a bit persnickety on language and words even though I can be very loose with my tongue, I admit.
 But, that word, a lot of other trigger words, are used purely for warfare, regardless of what side you're on.
 It doesn't matter.
 It doesn't matter.
 It's like certain other words that hurt certain other people so much that, you know what, why don't we just not be a-holes to this group of people and just, respectfully, not say this thing they don't want us to say.
 Just like how, with Muslim people, we give them enough respect because clearly they were really, really upset about the idea of if people in america try to basically satire and make fun of their... their... um, you know...

-<span class="transcript-speaker">HF?, 2:22:53:</span> Hey, hey, you're making a massive generalization off of the minute response of a very extreme, small set... dude, my nephew is Muslim.
+<span class="transcript-speaker">High Fidelity?, 2:22:53:</span> Hey, hey, you're making a massive generalization off of the minute response of a very extreme, small set... dude, my nephew is Muslim.
 I love Islam.
 Have you had the fucking food?
 It's delicious.

 <span class="transcript-speaker">Unidentified:</span> Are you saying I'm saying something bad about it?

-<span class="transcript-speaker">HF?:</span> I hope not.
+<span class="transcript-speaker">High Fidelity?:</span> I hope not.

 <span class="transcript-speaker">Unidentified 1:</span> I'm not <span class="transcript-note">[unintelligible]</span> that you'd be talking about, so don't do that.
 Yeah, I would appreciate <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">HF?:</span> You're taking things out of context, bro.
+<span class="transcript-speaker">High Fidelity?:</span> You're taking things out of context, bro.

 <span class="transcript-speaker">Unidentified, 2:23:29:</span> No, I'm saying that a lot of this stuff is... what I was saying about that word is it seems it's probably just not a great term to use currently.
 Or anymore.
 Maybe let's just come up with a different <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">HF?, 2:23:47:</span> When people try to call me a Nazi, I laugh.
+<span class="transcript-speaker">High Fidelity?, 2:23:47:</span> When people try to call me a Nazi, I laugh.
 Because I'm not a fascist.
 I hate fascism.
 I love pretty much everybody, as long as they're not fascists.
 Don't talk about killing people because of their religion, or their sexuality, or what genitals they have, which are not in your fucking business anyway.
 As long as they don't do that.

 <span class="transcript-speaker">Unidentified:</span> Yeah, I mean there's no way to move forward as a civilization in any kind of way if we're getting into "do anything you want here" of technology.
 That's going to require a large amount of responsibility, a lot of care...

-<span class="transcript-speaker">HF?, 2:24:26:</span> Yeah how are we doing on the responsibility of that so far?
+<span class="transcript-speaker">High Fidelity?, 2:24:26:</span> Yeah how are we doing on the responsibility of that so far?

 <span class="transcript-speaker">Unidentified:</span> Honestly?
 It could be a lot worse.
 Man, the world could be... everything going on now?
 This tribulation?
 All this?
 Oh boy, this could be a lot worse.

-<span class="transcript-speaker">HF?:</span> They are turning war into a video game.
+<span class="transcript-speaker">High Fidelity?:</span> They are turning war into a video game.
 And they don't even want a video game, they want to put artificial intelligence into these drones so they can send them out to kill them.

 <span class="transcript-speaker">Unidentified:</span> You know why AI doesn't make sense?
 You know why?

-<span class="transcript-speaker">HF?:</span> Are you cool with that?
+<span class="transcript-speaker">High Fidelity?:</span> Are you cool with that?

 <span class="transcript-speaker">Unidentified:</span> No.

-<span class="transcript-speaker">HF?:</span> Alright <span class="transcript-note">[crosstalk]</span>
+<span class="transcript-speaker">High Fidelity?:</span> Alright <span class="transcript-note">[crosstalk]</span>

 <span class="transcript-speaker">Unidentified, 2:24:58:</span> Because of the contradiction of them trying to say that you can put consciousness and the spirit of God into an AI, which doesn't make sense because it literally means artificial.
 "Artificial" means not real, not natural.
 By definition, artificial intelligence is not intelligent.
 By the literal definition.
 You'd have to create a different kind of intelligence, and even then, you shouldn't probably shouldn't play God and basically make something that sentient that can't move or breathe.
 That might not be a great experience, in my opinion.

-<span class="transcript-speaker">HF?:</span> You know what would be a great experience, though?
+<span class="transcript-speaker">High Fidelity?:</span> You know what would be a great experience, though?
 What would be a great experience would be having an earbud that had an AI in it that could translate any language into your native language for you.
 That would be...

 <span class="transcript-speaker">Unidentified 2, 2:25:37:</span> So there's a device I saw like two years ago in China or something.
 It was this little handheld device and it translated everything into everything.
 So we can do that technically.
 It just hasn't been made yet.
 We technically...

-<span class="transcript-speaker">HF?:</span> So get on that.
+<span class="transcript-speaker">High Fidelity?:</span> So get on that.
 Stop worrying about nationalism, stop worrying about God and Christianity and crap, and go out there and make my damn earbud for me, would ya dude?

 <span class="transcript-speaker">Unidentified 2:</span> Are you willing to invest in my business of making that earbud?

-<span class="transcript-speaker">HF?:</span> I don't know.
+<span class="transcript-speaker">High Fidelity?:</span> I don't know.
 It depends.
 Are you gonna have diversity <span class="transcript-note">[crosstalk]</span> in your hires?
 Are you going to have female executives?

 <span class="transcript-speaker">Unidentified 2:</span> I mean... why not?
 I don't know, why not?
 I don't care what people look like or where they're from, I just care about if they come into my workplace to do their job, they need to do their job.
 I don't want <i>any</i> like...

-<span class="transcript-speaker">HF?, 2:26:41:</span> See just by saying you're already prejudging the people who show up.
+<span class="transcript-speaker">High Fidelity?, 2:26:41:</span> See just by saying you're already prejudging the people who show up.
 You know what?
 I'm gonna shut up for a minute.
 This is Kirt's show.
 Kirt, you're on.

 <span class="transcript-speaker">Kirtaner, 2:27:00:</span> <span class="transcript-note">[laughing]</span> I'm sorry... <span class="transcript-note">[laughing]</span> I'm sorry!
 I had to change tabs and I closed it, my bad!
 Hi, this is my show, I'm on indeed!
 What is up? <span class="transcript-note">[laughing]</span>

-<span class="transcript-speaker">HF?:</span> How many diapers do you think are being filled around the world now with this Epik hack, Kirt?
+<span class="transcript-speaker">High Fidelity?:</span> How many diapers do you think are being filled around the world now with this Epik hack, Kirt?

 <span class="transcript-speaker">Kirtaner, 2:27:26:</span> Over 9,000? <span class="transcript-note">[laughing]</span> I gotta go pee... <span class="transcript-note">[laughing]</span> Oh my gosh... <span class="transcript-note">[laughing]</span> I need a smoke.
 Alright I'm gonna go grab my pack of smokes, give me a second.